-- Sebastian Wiesner (lunaryorn) for creating Flycheck in the first place, for taking the time and dedication to maintain it for over 4 years, while maintaining high standards of code quality and nurturing an healthy, active community around it, giving Flycheck the best chances to thrive after his departure. - Bozhidar Batsov (bbatsov) for his valuable feedback and his constant support and endorsement of Flycheck from the very beginning.
-Notably he added Flycheck to his popular Prelude project at a very early stage and thus brought Flycheck to many new users. - Magnar Sveen (magnars) for his dash.el and s.el libraries, which support considerable parts of Flycheck internals, and greatly helped to overcome Sebastian's initial aversion to Emacs Lisp. - Martin Grenfell (scrooloose) for the Vim syntax checking extension Syntastic which saved Sebastian's life back when he was using Vim, and served as inspiration for Flycheck and many of its syntax checkers. - Matthias Güdemann (mgudemann), for his invaluable work on Flycheck's logo. - Pavel Kobyakov for his work on GNU Flymake, which is a great work on its own, despite its flaws and weaknesses. - Simon Carter (bbbscarter), for his patient in-depth testing of automatic syntax checking, and his very constructive feedback. - Steve Purcell (purcell) for his valuable feedback, the fruitful discussions and his important ideas about the shape and design of Flycheck, and his indispensible and dedicated work on MELPA, which drives the continuous distribution of Flycheck to its users.
+- Bozhidar Batsov (bbatsov) for his valuable feedback and his constant support and endorsement of Flycheck from the very beginning.
+Notably he added Flycheck to his popular Prelude project at a very early stage and thus brought Flycheck to many new users. - Magnar Sveen (magnars) for his dash.el and s.el libraries, which support considerable parts of Flycheck internals, and greatly helped to overcome Sebastian's initial aversion to Emacs Lisp. - Martin Grenfell (scrooloose) for the Vim syntax checking extension Syntastic which saved Sebastian's life back when he was using Vim, and served as inspiration for Flycheck and many of its syntax checkers. - Matthias Güdemann (mgudemann), for his invaluable work on Flycheck's logo. - Pavel Kobyakov for his work on GNU Flymake, which is a great work on its own, despite its flaws and weaknesses. - Simon Carter (bbbscarter), for his patient in-depth testing of automatic syntax checking, and his very constructive feedback. - Steve Purcell (purcell) for his valuable feedback, the fruitful discussions and his important ideas about the shape and design of Flycheck, and his indispensable and dedicated work on MELPA, which drives the continuous distribution of Flycheck to its users.